 Students can use computers as empowered creators or as thoughtless consumers.
 A group of students working on a project wanted to use a picture of a light bulb as a symbol for getting a new idea but they couldnt find a picture of a light bulb in the clip art file they had so they used a picture of a lighthouse instead.
 These students had become so dependent on clip art they werent even thinking of alternatives.
 A light bulb is so easy to draw, why would they even waste time looking through clip art files to find one?
 They could probably draw a light bulb faster than they could find one and they certainly didnt have to substitute a picture of something else because they couldnt find a picture of a light bulb.
 These students had so little confidence in their ability to create an original image that they didnt even consider the possibility of doing so.
 Without thinking, they sacrificed some of the precision of their message rather than try a drawing of their own.

 Teach students that they can learn to draw.
 Then teach them to draw.

 Too many people believe that the ability to draw is a talent that a few people are born with and many people do not have.
 This is not true.
 Virtually everyone can be taught to draw.
 Drawing on the Right Side of the Brain by Betty Edwards provides a good way of unlocking the artist within for those who believe that they cannot draw.
-Order Drawing on the Right Side of the Brain from Amazon.

 We expect every child to learn to print and hand write.
 We teach these skills systematically and we spend time practicing them.
 The skills of observation and hand eye coordination that are required for hand writing are the same skills that are required for drawing.
 If we can teach hand writing we can teach drawing.
 We should teach drawing systematically and we should spend time practicing it.